 General site workers engaged in the clean-up of uncontrolled hazardous waste sites must complete 40 hours of training off-site along with 3 additional days of supervised hands-on practical training sessions.

 On the same lines, supervisors must undergo the same amount of training as the workers they are moderating i.e. either 24- or 40-hour HAZWOPER training.
 Additionally, supervisors must also receive 8-hours of specialized managerial training.

 OSHA regulations require that general site workers and supervisors must receive 8-hours of refresher training annually to maintain their initial 24- or 40-hour HAZWOPER certification.

-The Difference Between 24 Hour and 40 Hour HAZWOPER Training Courses
+The Difference Between the 24 Hour and the 40 Hour HAZWOPER Training Courses

 Apart from the difference in time duration to complete the training course, the 24 Hour Course is designed for workers who are on-site for a specific limited task or a temporary assignment.
 These workers are unlikely to be exposed to hazardous substances at or above OSHA’s permissible exposure limits (PELs) or published exposure limits, and therefore do not require respiratory protection.

 On the other hand, OSHA 40 Hour HAZWOPER Training Certification pertains to general site workers engaged in work operations that could expose or potentially expose them to hazardous substances and health hazards at, or above, OSHA’s PELs or Published Exposure Limits.
 Therefore, workers are required to use appropriate respiratory protection.